 How long should I stay in Athens?

 How long you stay is dependent on what you want out of your trip to Greece.
-If you want to absorb all the history and culture, then you should definitely plan to stay longer—at least 3-5 days to give yourself time to visit all the sites, read the placards, experience the city.
-(Ok, and maybe a day more to schedule around the tour buses!)
+If you want to absorb all the history and culture, then you should definitely plan to stay longer.
+3-5 days will give you time to visit all the sites, read the placards, and experience the city.

-This city was once the beating heart of one of the greatest civilizations in the world—and paying some homage to the things that happened here, were thought, invented, reasoned, and performed here—is definitely an experience worth having.
+This city was once the beating heart of one of the greatest civilizations in the world.
+Paying some homage to the things that happened here, were thought, invented, reasoned, and performed here—definitely makes it worth it to visit Athens.